Francisco Xavier de Mendonça Furtado: Military service

-From the early days of its existence, Colonia del Sacramento passed backwards and forwards between the two empires several times, and although it was under Portuguese control when the 1735–1737 war commenced, Spain had troops on its outskirts and had set up a naval blockade on the Río de la Plata.
-But Portugal's massive movement of naval and military forces across the Atlantic soon broke through and by the last year Colonia del Sacramento was temporarily restored to Portugal's hands.
-Mendonça Furtado was involved in that action for five months.
+Although referred to as a "war", the Spanish–Portuguese War of 1735 was never formally declared by either parties.
+Colonia del Sacramento was under Portuguese control when the war began.
+Spain had troops on its outskirts and had set up a naval blockade on the Río de la Plata.
+But with the arrival of Portugal's naval and military forces, they broke through with ease and by the last year Colonia del Sacramento was temporarily restored to Portuguese control.